1. Media Subsystem Profile¶

 1.4.
 Media Committers¶

-Experienced and trusted Media (Core) Maintainers may be granted commit rights which allow them to directly push patches to the media development tree instead of posting a Pull Request for the Media Subsystem Maintainers.
+Experienced and trusted Media Maintainers may be granted commit rights which allow them to directly push patches to the media development tree instead of posting a Pull Request for the Media Subsystem Maintainers.
 This helps offloading some of the work of the Media Subsystem Maintainers.

 More details about Media Committers’ roles and responsibilities can be found here: Media Committers.

 1.5.
-Media development tree¶
+Media development sites¶

 1.5.1.
 Media development workflow¶